anime-skip/api-client-ts/README.md

 # Typescript API Client

-A simple, [axios](https://axios-http.com/) based API client that ships with types and powers all of Anime Skip!
+A simple, fetch based API client that ships with types and powers all of Anime Skip!

 This library is generated based on the current introspection result from `test.api.anime-skip.com`.